cody-little/cody-little.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 - Write reports resulting from data analysis
 - Meet with governmental and community stakeholders
 - Design and complete research on a variety of policy topics

+### 2017 United Way of York County Hispanic and Latinx Community Assessment

+I co-authored this report with the director of the intsitute for the United Way of York County.
+We deployed a survey to a statistically representative sample population of Hispanic and Latinx community of York County.
+The report sought to assess how well the communnity was accessing social services.
+My role included building the survey, entering the paper results, and analyzing the results using descriptive and inferential statistical techniques.
+The report garnered a significant amount of attention by city and state level media and governmental officials.
+I was interviewed by a media source called Our York Media and by WITF radio on thier smart talk segment live on air.

+Check out the report by clicking on this link: https://www.unitedway-york.org/sites/unitedway-york.org/files/UWYC%20Final%20Report%20-%202017%20York%20County%20Hispanic%20and%20Latinx%20Community%20Assessment%20-%206_19_2018.pdf